 Fair value measurements of financial instruments are classified at Level 2.
-Fair value is obtained by discounting future cash flows, based on rates observed on the statement of financial position date for similar instruments traded on capital markets.
+Fair value is obtained by discounting future cash flows, based on rates observed on the balance sheet date for similar instruments traded on capital markets.

 The fair value of accounts payable and accrued liabilities approximates their carrying amount because of the short-term nature of these financial instruments.